 signature of the April 2023 minutes.
 The approved changes to membership apportionment will only

 become effective if and when Article VII, Section 3 of the Marshall University Faculty Constitution is

 amended to align with the approved Graduate Council bylaws.
 The Graduate Council Chair will request

 that the Faculty Senate review the recommended changes to Article VII, Section 3 at their earliest

 The name of the organization shall be the Marshall University Graduate Council and shall be referred to in these bylaws as the Council.

 Article II.
 Purpose

-The duly elected members shall be the basic legislative body of the Marshall University Graduate College except as to matters reserved to the Dean of the Graduate College, to the Vice President for Graduate Studies, to the Provost, to the President, to the Board of Governors, to the Higher Education Policy Commission, or to the West Virginia Legislature.
+The duly elected members shall be the basic legislative body of graduate studies at Marshall University except as to matters reserved to the Assistant Provost for Graduate Studies, Chief Academic Officer, President, Board of Governors, to the Higher Education Policy Commission, or the West Virginia Legislature.

 Article III Powers and Relationships